-30Under30 Nominee: Dolphine Mongina
+30Under30 Honouree: Dolphine Mongina

 So, how did you get into the industry, and take us through how you got to this point?